NativeScript/docs-v7/docs/tooling/debugging.md

 ## Debugging with Chrome DevTools

-Debugging android apps is as easy as executing `tns debug android`, to debug iOS apps with Chrome DevTools, the `--chrome` flag needs to be passed - `tns debug ios --chrome`.
-A complete list of features, and how to use them can be found at [Debugging NativeScript apps with Chrome DevTools]({%slug chrome-devtools%})
+Debugging Android and iOS applications is as easy as executing `tns debug <android | ios>`.
+A complete list of features, and how to use them can be found at [Debugging NativeScript apps with Chrome DevTools]({%slug chrome-devtools%}).

+## Debugging iOS Applications with the WebKit Web Inspector

+To debug iOS applications using the WebKit Web Inspector debugger the `--inspector` flag needs to be supplied to the `tns debug ios` command.

+## Known Problems

+- The Chrome DevTools Inspector url is different after each application restart while running a debug session.